Step by Step

 - Journalism: News Writing

-- Questions for writing the rationale essay – follow this outline
+- Questions for writing the rationale essay – BS degree outline

 - Writing Your Degree Program Rationale booklet with cartoons

-- Review a sample rationale essay – doc file
+- A sample rationale essay – doc file, BS degree

 9. Submit your portfolio for assessment.
 Assessment process takes 2-5 months depending on the number of requested CBEs.
 A complete portfolio includes: